 As a photographer, we’re trained to see things differently.
 When we place subjects into a frame, we’re looking for more than a pretty background.
 We’re looking at lighting, the shadows, the emotion, and the surrounding area.
 What exactly are we looking for?
 The answer is: anything that could distract from the subjects.
 The sole focus of portraits, after all, should be you.

 Still, glaring distractions are super common.
 These are the most common visual distractions I see in portrait photos.
 Minimizing these attention hogs is one of the fastest ways to improve the way your images look!

 Wrinkles, logos, bra straps…all of these are things that will distract from your beautiful faces and close knit connections!
 This is why I work closely with my own clients to plan wardrobes in advance.

+A well-crafted watch or a treasured timepiece from your grandpa is a far cry from your Apple watch.
+Digital trackers can also quickly date your photos.
 Keep things classic and simple.
 Less is more because the focus is on your faces and your relationships!

 Having great photos starts with feeling your best.
 Are you ready for your own in home family photo session?
 Get in touch, and we can make this magic happen!